We are sorry to inform you that the Telluride excursion has been cancelled.

 Scroll down to subscribe to receive Global Meeting email updates.

-"Those of us who live in prosperous mountain communities have an ethical burden to support our brothers and sisters in the world’s mountains under financial, climatic, and ecological pressures.
+Frequently Asked Questions (FAQ)"Those of us who live in prosperous mountain communities have an ethical burden to support our brothers and sisters in the world’s mountains under financial, climatic, and ecological pressures.
 Here in Telluride we are highly conscious of our essential nature as a mountain community.
 For many of Telluride’s citizens this also corresponds to a special bond and commitment to the life, health and vitality of other mountain communities around the world.
 The Telluride gathering — part of the Sixth Global Meeting of the Mountain Partnership — is a unique and important opportunity for Telluride to connect with other high-altitude communities and places."

 —Tucker Szymkowicz, Executive Director, Telluride Institute